sohaibnomanahmed/mac-setup/README.md

 ```

 ## Install required application and frameworks
-Install applications like XCode from Appstore and VSCode, Android Studio from the webiste.
+Install applications like XCode from Appstore and VSCode also for symbols you can download SF Symbols Explorer, Android Studio from the webiste.
 To keep Android Studio and VSCode upto date install it through homebrew
 ```
 brew install --cask flutter
 brew install --cask android-studio